LeszekR/flutter-form-bricks/README.md

 - **FormManager**
   - Receives `FormSchema` and `FormStateData`.
-  - Populates its `fieldStateMap`:
+  - Populates its `fieldContentMap`:
     - From **FormSchema** if `isInitiated == false`.
     - From **FormStateData** otherwise.
-  - Runs validation on all fields and saves error messages in `FormFieldStateData`.
+  - Runs validation on all fields and saves error messages in `FormFieldData`.

 - **FormBrick**
   - Receives the initialized `FormManager` and builds all form fields.